 Lifehacks for Pernicious Anemia:

 Talk with your doctor, of course, about what to do about pernicious anemia.
 Often, vitamin B12 shots or supplements will be prescribed, and in rare cases, blood transfusions may be needed.
 Iron or folate may also be needed.
-Your doctor can run blood tests to know which vitamins and minerals are required.
+Your doctor can run blood tests to know which vitamins and minerals are required, and you can also order blood tests on your own (sometimes cheaper that way).

 Tamping down autoimmune disease with diet: